New Jersey (888) 755-4657 | Georgia (470) 888-1650 | Indiana (317) 960-3400 | North Carolina (704) 461-3400

 Registered Behavior Technicians (RBTs)

-RBT is a paraprofessional certification that plays a supportive role in the therapy process.
-RBTs help deliver behavior-analysis treatment with the direction of a supervisor, BCaBA, or BCBA.
+RBT is a paraprofessional qualification that supports the therapeutic process.
+RBTs provide behavior-analysis treatment under the direction of a supervisor, BCaBA, or BCBA.

 4